Rodney Fox: Later life

 Fox went on to design and build the first underwater observation cage to dive with the great white shark, and for over 40 years has led major expeditions to film and study his attacker.
-He arranged and hosted the very first great white shark expedition to welcome sport divers, and has run hundreds of expeditions in the thirty years since.
+He arranged and hosted the first great white shark expedition to welcome sport divers, and has run hundreds of expeditions in the thirty years since.

 Fox is regarded as a world authority on the great white shark and has a great reputation as an expedition leader and producer of shark documentaries.
 He has been involved in some way with most great white shark films made in the 20th century.
 He has hosted expeditions for over 100 major feature and documentary films with film makers and shark researchers from 16 different countries.
 Disney, Universal, IMAX, Cousteau Society, and National Geographic have enlisted his help and have filmed and studied the great white shark from his cages.

 Fox's life since the attack has involved consulting and co-ordinating film crews and arranging and guiding ecotourism adventure trips and expeditions specialising in great white sharks and other marine creatures.
 He also travels the world giving talks to people about his experiences with sharks and the need for conservation efforts to continue.
 His talks and films on the great white shark have educated swimmers and divers to the realistic potential of a shark attack.
 He delivers a firm message that "sharks are not all that bad, we have very few confrontations with them and we should look after all our fishes especially the great white".
 He positions it as an important "keystone predator" directly controlling the diversity and abundance of other species in the great web of life.